Kaaz/DiscordBot/readme.md

 Mute a member from your guild

-Accessible though: mute
+Accessible through: mute

 Usable in public channels

 #### Usage